-• Caregiver meeting with an investiture/rededication ceremony.
-This is a great way to share Girl Scout traditions with parents and other caregivers and get them engaged as a volunteer.

-• Regular troop meetings (weekly, bimonthly, or monthly depending on girl schedules), that focus on plans for the year such as:

-$\sim$ Choose a Journey to use and badges the girls would like to earn.

-$\sim$ Identify trips to make their Journey and badge work come to life.

-$\sim$ Implement a service project based on their new skills.

-• Register to attend community and council-sponsored Girl Scout events.

-• Participate in Fall Product Program to earn troop funds.

-• Celebrate Juliette Gordon Low's birthday (Oct.
+- Caregiver meeting with an investiture/rededication ceremony.
+This is a great way to share Girl Scout traditions with parents and other caregivers and get them engaged as a volunteer. - Regular troop meetings (weekly, bimonthly, or monthly depending on girl schedules), that focus on plans for the year such as: - Choose a year plan in the VTK the girls would like to earn. - Identify out in GS to make their troop experience and badge work come to life. - Implement a service project based on their new skills. - Register to attend community and council-sponsored Girl Scout events. - Participate in Fall Product Program to earn troop funds. - Celebrate Juliette Gordon Low's birthday (Oct.
 31).